okami101/vuetify-admin/packages/docs/docs/guide/admin.md

 ```

 :::tip
 Generally, you should have least a login page, which also can have any registration or password reset included.
-[Check here](authentication#login-page) for more info.
+[Check here](authentication#login-page) for more info in his integration within your auth provider.
 :::

 ### Vuex